kahanmic/Time-delay-root-locus/README.md

 \end{bmatrix}
 $$

+This notation prevents any bugs that may occur by interpreting the system with string notation.
-Matrix notation of transfer function example will have form
+Matrix notation of transfer function from the example will have form

 <pre>
 numP = [1; 1];